 The fundamental functionality of an irrigation or watering system is simple.
 First, you need water either in a tank or other sources.
 Second, a pump is needed for transportation as well as hoses or pipes.
 These supply the sprinkler system(s) or dripping system(s).
 A control instrument is there to monitor and operate the system.

-There are different irrigation methods concerning the control tool.
-The easiest way to control the system is a time switch.
-For more complex applications there are sensors, monitoring the moisture of the soil and rain sensors which adjust the watering in accordance with these data.
-This works for garden irrigation and in agriculture, only the dimensions differ.
+There are several methods of controlling irrigation.
+The simplest way to control the system is a timer.
+For more complex applications, there are sensors that monitor the moisture of the soil and rain sensors that adjust the irrigation according to this data.
+This works for garden irrigation and agriculture, only the dimensions differ.

 When gardening and at lawn care classical watering methods like the watering can are replaced with automated watering.
 Many gardens and public parks have upgraded their irrigation system.
 The benefits are clear: The watering can is heavy to carry and therefore on the long run responsible for back pain for the workers.
 Apart from that, the automated water supply is reliable even during the holiday season.
 Nevertheless, automated irrigation can only work if all components function properly.